+Prerequisite: Admission to the program.
 Corequisite: SOWK 6600.
 Seminar in which students discuss their practicum experiences with the goal of integrating social work theory and practice.

-SOWK 6700 Practicum II
+SOWK 6700 Practicum II 0-8-4

+Prerequisites: SOWK 6600, SOWK 6610, and admission to the program.
 Corequisite: SOWK 6710.
 Second semester of supervised practice for the integration of classroom learning in field settings.

-SOWK 6710 Practicum Seminar II
+SOWK 6710 Practicum Seminar II 0-1-1

+Prerequisites: SOWK 6600, SOWK 6610, and admission to the program.
 Corequisite: SOWK 6700.
 Second semester of seminar in which students discuss their practicum experiences with the goal of integrating social work theory and practice.